araujobsd/cli-example/README.md

 cli-example
 ================
 It is a CRUD CLI implementation using Go1.12 that simulates an user listing products.
-It uses CSV to store the data, and all CRUD commands and others can be implemented dinamically without the need to restart the software to get access to it.
+It uses CSV to store the data, and all CRUD commands and others can be implemented dinamically without the need to restart the main program to load it.

 How to build?
 ================